netj/3x/docs/tutorial/README.md

 #### Add a Remote SSH Host Target

 Suppose for a fair measurement of `sortingTime`, we want to execute the runs on a shared remote machine instead of our local machine.
-As long as the remote machine is accessible via *ssh* (*Secure SHell*), 3X can execute runs on them remotely and take care of the relevant data transfer forth and back.
+As long as the remote machine is accessible via *ssh* (*Secure SHell*), 3X can execute runs on them remotely and take care of the relevant data transfer there and back.

-The following command defines a target named `rocky` that executes runs on host `rocky.Stanford.EDU` using the directory `~/3x-tmp/` for temporary storage.
+The following command defines a target named `rocky` that executes runs on the host `rocky.Stanford.EDU` using the directory `~/3x-tmp/` for temporary storage.

 ```bash
 3x target rocky  define ssh  rocky.Stanford.EDU:3x-tmp/
 ```

 To specify a username in addition to the hostname, prepend the username followed by a `@`, e.g., `netj@rocky.Stanford.EDU`.
 If your remote host uses a non-standard SSH port (i.e., other than 22), then you can use the URL form to specify its port as well, e.g., `ssh://netj@rocky.Stanford.EDU:22/3x-tmp/`.

-As with local targets, you can specify customizations to the environment variables after the URL for the remote, e.g. to tweak the `PATH` variable:
+As with local targets, you can specify customizations to the environment variables after the URL for the remote, e.g., to tweak the `PATH` variable:

 ```bash
 3x target rocky  define ssh  rocky.Stanford.EDU:3x-tmp/  \